Niagara is under a provincewide stay-at-home order

 The Province of Ontario amended the Ontario Regulation 364/20: Rules for Areas in Stage 3.
 As a result, the age of exemption for wearing a face covering is two years of age or younger.
 Where the requirements of the provincial order conflict with the requirements of the Niagara Region face covering by-law (By-law 2020-46), the requirements of the provincial order prevail.

-Everyone must do their part to keep each other, our families and our communities safe.
-Staying healthy through the rest of this pandemic depends on the collective efforts of the individuals, families and businesses to prevent the spread of COVID-19.
+We must all do our part to keep each other, our families and our communities safe.
+Staying healthy through this pandemic depends on our collective efforts to prevent the spread of COVID-19.

-People are encouraged to stay local, so we don't bring back infections from elsewhere or take it to another region.
-Support small businesses in our community, shop local and look for products that are locally grown and made.
+Stay local, so you don't bring back infections from elsewhere.
+Support small businesses, shop local and look for products that are locally grown and made.

 You may not go into public areas, go for a walk or for a leisurely drive if: